thunlp/OpenHowNet/README.md

 # the result is too large, just try it yourself.
 ```

-If you would like to see the sememe lists for different senses of particular word in HowNet, just need to set the param "merged" to False.
+If you would like to see the sememe lists for different senses of particular word in HowNet, just need to set the param `merged` to `False`.

 ```python
 >>> hownet_dict.get_sememes_by_word("苹果",structured=False,lang="zh",merge=False)